heyjul3s/annexe/packages/array.tail/README.md

 # `@annexe/tail`

-A utility function that returns all but the first element of an array.
+A utility function that returns all but the first element of an array by default.
+You can also provide an index to where you want it to stop at as a second argument.

 ## Installation